makerqiu/makerblocks/README.md

 # makerblocks
-Creating maker projects using the concept of building blocks.
+We're using the concept of building blocks to create maker projects, and we hope everyone has fun!